corcasta/dangin/README.md

 # Dangin

 Dangin is Danbots future inference and stitching engine.
 Right now is on early stages of its development cycle, but the future looks bright :)

+## Workflow
+Im planning on implementing **Gitflow's workflow** to handle the development of features, bugs, etc. Please read more about it on the internet.
+KEEP always in mind that main branch is HOLY, a development branch and features branch should be the way and only correct way to work :)

+Eventhough I wont be present at all in the following weeks, feel free to contact me on slack and I will take a look as soon as Im available.

 ## Installation
 During development just locate inside the root directory of the repo and run: